Data & Cohorts

 Common tasks

-- Clean spreadsheets so IDs are consistent.
+- Clean spreadsheets so IDs are consistent (patient IDs, slide barcodes, accession numbers).

 Core tools (examples)